tronikos/esphome-magnetometer-water-gas-meter/README.md

 5. Set `hide_half_rotations_total_sensor: 'true'`.

 For water meters this defaults to `0.01008156 gal` which is for my 3/4" Badge Meter Model 35.
-For gas meters this defaults to `0.125 ft³` which seems to be the most common in US.
+For gas meters this defaults to `0.125 ft³` which is common when the magnet couples to the bellows/diaphragm drive.
+However, on many AMR-equipped meters (e.g. Aclara STAR modules) the magnet is mounted on the index drive shaft instead, where one rotation equals the meter's drive rate — often 1 or 2 ft³.
+You can identify the drive rate from the small proving/test dials on the index: "2 FT" and "1/2 FT" dials indicate a 2-foot drive (2.0 ft³ per rotation), while "1 FT" and "1/4 FT" dials indicate a 1-foot drive (1.0 ft³ per rotation).
+To verify, time several revolutions of the smallest proving dial during steady flow and compare against the interval between half-rotation counts.
 If you have modified the `volume_unit` you have to manually convert this value.

 ### Setting Total Volume